Car Insurance in Wyoming

 Insurance companies are hesitant to take on the risk of drivers who have poor driving records or a history of multiple claims.

-If you have been unable to find insurance on the standard market because of your status as a “high-risk driver,” you can apply for coverage through the Wyoming Automobile Insurance Plan.
+If you have been unable to find insurance on the standard market because of your status as a “high-risk driver", Wyoming Automobile Insurance Plan.

 To apply, speak to any insurance agent licensed in Wyoming.